dmihal/skilltree/README.md

-# Advanced Burner Wallet 2 Project
+# Skilltree Burner Wallet

-This repo provides a boilerplate for building a project using the Burner Wallet 2.
+## Usage

-Work in progress!
+Install the package by cloning the repo and running `yarn install` in the project root.

-## Setup
+Start the wallet connected to a local Ganace instance by running `yarn start-local`, or start connected to xDai by running `yarn start-basic`.

-1. Clone the repo
+## Packages

-2. Run `yarn install`.
-This repo uses Lerna and Yarn Workspaces, so `yarn install` will install all dependencies and link modules in the repo
+* `skilltree-plugin`: Burner Wallet plugin that contains the majority of the application logic
-3. To connect to mainnet & most testnets, you'll need to provide an Infura key.
-Create a file named `.env` in the `basic-wallet` folder and set the contents to `REACT_APP_INFURA_KEY=<your key from infura.com>`
+* `skilltree-ui`: Fork of @burner-wallet/modern-ui.
+Basic UI theme, used for design customization
-4. Run `yarn start-local` to start the wallet while connected to Ganache, or run `yarn start-basic` to start the wallet connected to Mainnet & xDai
+* `basic-wallet` & `local-wallet`: React apps for building & running the wallet